Grand Theft Auto modding: Background

 While mods for Grand Theft Auto have been developed by hobbyists since the release of the first game, mods only became more accessible and popular with the release of Grand Theft Auto III on Microsoft Windows in May 2002.
 The use of a 3D game engine (the first in the series) allowed development of custom vehicles, textures and character models, followed by new missions and map modifications; the success of these new types of mods started to attract widespread attention.
 In the following years, the modding scene became more sophisticated and complex, as various aspects of the game's internals were gradually being discovered and documented by hackers.
 One of the best-known examples is the iCEnhancer graphics modification for Grand Theft Auto IV by Hayssam Keilany, praised by reviewers and labelled as "arguably one of the best mods of all time" by Polygon.

 In most of the games, certain data files were stored in simple archives or plain text files, allowing modders to edit them using basic tools.
-However, more complex modifications, such as changes to the gameplay mechanics or the addition of custom models and/or maps, were not possible without more advanced tools specific to GTA, along with commercial-grade modelling programs such as SketchUp, 3ds Max and Zmodeler.
+However, more complex modifications, such as changes to the gameplay mechanics or the addition of custom models and/or maps, were not possible without more advanced tools specific to GTA, along with commercial-grade modelling programs such as SketchUp, 3ds Max, Blender and Zmodeler.
 For this reason, modders would often collaborate on various fan sites, pooling resources and sharing documentation with one another.
-In a quote by Patrick Wildenborg, the modder responsible for unlocking the Hot Coffee mini-game, he stated that "the modding community felt like a bunch of friends trying to solve a mystery".
+In a quote by Patrick Wildenborg, the modder responsible for unlocking the Hot Coffee minigame, he stated that "the modding community felt like a bunch of friends trying to solve a mystery".